explosion/spaCy/website/docs/usage/training.md

 starting with an `@`, it's interpreted as a reference to a function.
 All other settings in the block will be passed to the function as keyword arguments.
 Keep in mind that the config shouldn't have any hidden defaults and all arguments on the functions need to be represented in the config.
-If your function defines **default argument values**, spaCy is able to auto-fill your config when you run [`init fill-config`](/api/cli#init-fill-config).
-If you want to make sure that a given parameter is always explicitely set in the config, avoid setting a default value for it.

 ```ini
 ### config.cfg (excerpt)